Operating system functionality on Azure App Service

 - You may see disk errors when browsing to the Kudu console.

-- Deployment from VSTS or Visual Studio may fail with
+- Deployment from Azure DevOps or Visual Studio may fail with

 ERROR_NOT_ENOUGH_DISK_SPACE: Web deployment task failed.
 (Web Deploy detected insufficient space on disk).